 Teen Advisory Group

-Six Mile Regional Library 2001 Delmar Avenue, Granite City, Illinois 62040
+Six Mile Regional Library District- Johnson Road Branch 2145 Johnson Road, Granite City, Illinois 62040

 Teen Advisory Group

-The Teen Advisory Group are volunteers ages 13-17
+The Teen Advisory Group (TAG) are teenage volunteers who provide input on improving library services to teens.

+Come share your ideas about events, talk about books, and help shape what's coming up next for teens at SMRLD.

 Info

-Six Mile Regional Library 2001 Delmar Avenue, Granite City, Illinois 62040 View Map
+Six Mile Regional Library District- Johnson Road Branch 2145 Johnson Road, Granite City, Illinois 62040 View Map